 To test out microservice traffic management, deploy different versions of the Bookinfo sample app to both of the workload clusters. cluster1 runs the app with versions 1 and 2 of the reviews service (reviews-v1 and reviews-v2), and cluster2 runs version 3 of the reviews service (reviews-v3).

-2. Create the bookinfo namespace in each cluster, and label the workload cluster namespaces for Istio injection so that the services become part of the service mesh.
+2. Create the bookinfo namespace in each workload cluster, and label the namespaces for Istio injection so that the services become part of the service mesh.

-3. Deploy Bookinfo with the details, productpage, ratings, reviews-v1, and reviews-v2 services in cluster1.
+3. Deploy Bookinfo with the details, productpage, ratings, reviews-v1, and reviews-v2 services in the first cluster.

 # deploy bookinfo application components for all versions less than v3